je-nunez/apache_drill/README.md

         http://localhost:8047/query

-The logs of the previous queries, their execution plans and delays, are available at:
+The logs of the previous queries, their execution plans and delays, as well as the list of queries currently in execution (with the option to cancel them) are available at:

         http://localhost:8047/profiles